The Lego Movie: Other response

 Conservative political commentator Glenn Beck praised the film for avoiding "the double meanings and adult humor I just hate".
-Oscar host Neil Patrick Harris referenced The Lego Movie not being nominated for Best Animated Feature, which many critics considered a snub, saying prior to the award's presentation, "If you're at the Oscar party with the guys who directed 'The Lego Movie,' now would be a great time to distract them."
+Oscar host Neil Patrick Harris referenced The Lego Movie not being nominated for Best Animated Feature, which many critics considered a snub, saying prior to the award's presentation, "If you're at the Oscar party with the guys who directed The Lego Movie, now would be a great time to distract them."

 U.S. Senator Ron Johnson criticized the film's anti-corporate message, saying that it taught children that "government is good and business is bad", citing the villain's name of Lord Business.
 "That's done for a reason", Johnson told WisPolitics.com, "They're starting that propaganda, and it's insidious".
 The comments were criticized by many, and Russ Feingold brought up the comments on the campaign trail during his 2016 Senate bid against Johnson.

 Accolades

 At the 87th Academy Awards, The Lego Movie received a nomination for Best Original Song.
-The film's other nominations include six Annie Awards (winning one), a British Academy Film Award (which it won), two Critics' Choice Movie Awards (winning one), and a Golden Globe Award.
-The Lego Movie was selected by the National Board of Review as one of their top choices for the organization's annual top ten films list, while winning Best Animated Film.
+Its other nominations include six Annie Awards (winning one), a British Academy Film Award (which it won), two Critics' Choice Movie Awards (winning one), and a Golden Globe Award.
+The National Board of Review named The Lego Movie one of the ten-best films of 2014; it also won Best Original Screenplay.

 Other media

 In 2014, an adventure video game, The Lego Movie Videogame, was released for multiple platforms.
 Lego Dimensions (2015) features characters from several media franchises, including The Lego Movie.
 The Lego Movie: 4D – A New Adventure is a 4-D film at Legoland Florida, that has been in operation since 2016.
-Written and directed by Rob Schrab, the 12-minute attraction stars A. J. Locascio as Emmet, with Banks, Brie, Day, and Offerman reprising their respective roles; while Patton Oswalt plays President Business's brother, Risky Business.
+Written and directed by Rob Schrab, the 12-minute attraction stars A.J.
+LoCascio as Emmet, with Banks, Brie, Day, and Offerman reprising their respective roles; while Patton Oswalt plays President Business's brother, Risky Business.

 Follow-ups

 Warner Bros. released two spin-offs in 2017: The Lego Batman Movie and The Lego Ninjago Movie.
-Both films set in different universes apart from The Lego Movie one.
-The Lego Batman Movie was considered a success, while The Lego Ninjago Movie was a failure.
+Both films are set in different universes apart from The Lego Movie.
+While The Lego Batman Movie was considered a success, The Lego Ninjago Movie was a failure.
 A television series Unikitty!
 (2017–2020) focuses on the eponymous character (Tara Strong) and her friends.
 The Lego Movie was followed by The Lego Movie 2: The Second Part in 2019.
 Following the financial failures of both The Lego Ninjago Movie and The Lego Movie 2, Universal Pictures set a five-year film deal with The Lego Group.